The chemical element polonium is classed as a chalcogen and a metalloid. It was discovered in 1898 by Marie and Pierre Curie.

 Discovery of Polonium

-Polonium was the first element Marie and Pierre Curie discovered.
+Polonium was the first element discovered by Marie and Pierre Curie.

-They discovered polonium and then radium in 1898, while working in Paris, investigating radioactivity in pitchblende (uranium oxide).
+They discovered polonium and then radium in 1898 in Paris, while investigating radioactivity in pitchblende (uranium oxide).

-At the time of the discovery they wrote: “We thus believe that the substance that we have extracted from pitchblende contains a metal never known before, akin to bismuth in its analytic properties.
+They wrote: “We believe the substance we have extracted from pitchblende contains a metal never known before, similar to bismuth in its analytic properties.
 If the existence of this new metal is confirmed, we suggest that it should be called polonium after the name of the country of origin of one of us.”

-In accordance with the Curies’ wishes, polonium is named after Poland, the country of Marie Curie’s birth.
+In accordance with the Curies’ wishes, polonium is named after Poland, where Marie Curie was born and grew up.

 Appearance and Characteristics